Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 - Collecting 50 rings does not spawn a Special Stage ring at the end of a level.

-- The player can not change the direction while roll-jumping, like in the main Genesis Sonic games.
+- The player can not change the direction while roll-jumping, like in the other Mega Drive / Sega Genesis Sonic games.

 - If the player loses all their lives or beats Salad Plain Zone 2, a "COMIN' SOON" screen will appear, after which the game resets.
 This screen actually made it into the final game, and can be viewed using the level select.

-- The Palmtree Panic Good Future Theme plays on this screen, instead of the Invincibility theme used in later builds.
-This is in part due to the fact that that music track is not present yet.
+- The Palmtree Panic Good Future theme plays on this screen instead of the invincibility theme used in later builds, likely because the latter track wasn't finished yet.

-- The level-select is present in the files, and can be accessed through modding.
+- The level select screen is present in the files, and can be accessed through modding.
 Change bytes at 0xA1A in the Track 1 binary to 011A.

 - Only up to "COMMING" is accounted for.
 It is also instead marked as "COMMING SOON".